doyedele1/finance-tracker/README.md

 This is a finance tracking app.

 __Anticipate!
 This app would be refactored with AngularJS very soon!
-Previously written in VanillaJS.__
+Previously written in Vanilla JavaScript.__